obihughes/omega-planner/docs/components.md

     - View a list of all documents.
     - Create a new document.
     - Select a document to view and edit.
-    - Delete a document.
+    - Delete a document permanently.
+    - Archive/restore documents (archive acts as a recycle bin).
     - Star/unstar a document.
     - Search for documents by title or content.
     - Edit a document's title by double-clicking on it in the tab list.
-    - Manual save button in the document editor header for immediate saving.
+    - Manual save button in the document controls for immediate saving.
     - Auto-save functionality that saves changes after 2 seconds of inactivity.
+    - Archive view to manage archived documents with restore/permanent delete options.
+    - Navigation glitch prevention with debounced document selection.
 - **Props:** This component does not accept any props.
 - **Usage:**
   ```typescript